DarraghReid/dara-MS1/README.md

         It uses radio buttons and z-index to display a different image at a time.

         There are no stylistic similarities between Web Decorator's slider and the one you see in the finished DaRa site.
-        The most obvious difference between my carousel and Web Decorator's is that my carousel is designed to take up the whole viewport width and height and act as an underlay for all other HomePage content.
+        The most obvious difference between my carousel and Web Decorator's is that my carousel is designed to take up the whole viewport width and height and act as an underlay for all other Home Page content.
         This took further playing around with z-index, displays and positions to pull off.

         Rather than clickable divs either side of the content to navigate to the next slide, I decided to condence them down into clickable arrows.